FREQUENTLY ASKED QUESTIONSDELIVERIES & GUARANTEES

 ANSWER: The worse the combustion is, the more unburned kerosene particles float around in the room, which are not good to inhale.
 It is therefore important to get as high of a combustion rate as possible, which ultimately means you should avoid low quality kerosene, flat burners and lamp chimneys without a waist.

 Combustion is affected by two factors, the quality of the kerosene and the oxygen supply during the combustion process.
-For this reason, you should use 100% pure paraffin oil, a round burner with a wick and a glass made accordingly and of quality.
-Round burners (i.e. burners where the wick with the help of a cone is formed into a circle) most often have a better degree of combustion than flat burners (where the wick is flat and not curved by a cone), which are often used in cheaper kerosene lamps.
+For this reason, you should use 100% pure paraffin oil, a central draft burner with a wick and a glass made accordingly and of quality.
+Central draft burners (i.e. burners where the wick with the help of a cone is formed into a circle) most often have a better degree of combustion than flat burners (where the wick is flat and not curved by a cone), which are often used in cheaper kerosene lamps.
 It is because the flat burner wick has an uneven combustion with more oxygen supply at the edges than in the middle of the wick.
-For a round burner, a lamp chimney with a waist must be used.
+For a central draft burner, a lamp chimney with a waist must be used.
 The waist directs the oxygen towards the wick.
 There are modern “designed” kerosene lamps where for aesthetic reasons, straight lamp chimneys have been chosen, and which may look nice, but are not good for the degree of combustion and ultimately your health.

 QUESTION: Kerosene is a fossil fuel, how do you view this considering global warming?